automenta/hypernars1/enhance.refactor.md

-# Refactorings that are best applied in IDE (ex: renaming)

 Rename for Clarity: Many internal methods are prefixed with _, which is a good convention.
 However, some could be renamed for even greater clarity.
 For example, in AdvancedDerivationEngine, _deriveTemporalRelation could be renamed _ deriveTransitiveTemporalRelation to be more specific.
 An IDE's 'Rename Symbol' feature can do this safely across the